xiyuanyang-code/PaperPulse/README.md

 # PaperPulse

-Paper Pulse: automatic email sender, pushing trending papers and Github repos with AI summary.
+PaperPulse: Your Daily Latest Paper Acquisition Assistant, automatically pushing trending papers and Github repos with AI summary.

 > [!IMPORTANT]
 > This project has been running!
 Contact with the author ([email](mailto:yangxiyuan@sjtu.edu.cn)) for subscribing.